dosandk/angular-online-store/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+###Some project recommendations:
+In order to improve the code quality please use any code linter [eslint](https://www.npmjs.com/package/eslint) as an example.
+It's a good practice to document the code.
+If there is some complex logic, leave the comment there and explain **why** you wrote it.
+Try to keep your components clean as mush as possible.
+If it's possible - move logic/calculations to services/utilities functions.